clockpak/tatyana-gw2-bot/COMMANDS.md

 ### `/say`

-Tatyana will repeat what you say through the command while deleting the original command message sent
+Tatyana will repeat what you say through the command while deleting the original command message sent.

 <img width="729" height="247" alt="image" src="https://github.com/user-attachments/assets/c5a575dd-6897-4bee-a71f-3a311a214128" />